Gene therapy for hereditary angioedema

 Potential benefits of gene therapy

-Because gene therapies counteract the genetic defects that cause hereditary angioedema, they hold promise as a one-time HAE treatment.
+Because gene therapies counteract the genetic defects that cause HAE, they hold promise as a one-time HAE treatment.

-Although no gene therapy for HAE has yet been approved, a few have been evaluated in preclinical studies, and some have already been tested in people with the disorder in clinical trials.
+Although no gene therapy for HAE has yet been approved, a few have been evaluated in preclinical studies, and some have been tested in HAE patients in clinical trials.

 Currently, the furthest along in its clinical development is a gene-editing therapy developed by Intellia Therapeutics called NTLA-2002.
-Another experimental gene therapy by BioMarin Pharmaceutical, called BMN 331, also underwent clinical testing in HAE patients, but its development was halted in 2024 due to portfolio reprioritization.
+Another experimental gene therapy by BioMarin Pharmaceutical, called BMN 331, also underwent clinical testing in HAE patients, but the company halted its development in 2024 due to a portfolio reprioritization.

 NTLA-2002